MBadriNarayanan/CS639/GCP_setup.md

   - Your SSH key should now be visible at https://console.cloud.google.com/compute/metadata?tab=sshkeys.

 When you're done, check that you have the correct Operating System and CPU with `cat /etc/os-release` and `lscpu`.
-Save the outputs to hand in too:
+Check the saved outputs by using the appropriate linux command to display the contents of the files:

 ```
 cat /etc/os-release > os.txt